adnanqidwai/RAG-TTS-Agent/backend/README.md

 The backend is a FASTAPI server that serves the Harmony Tutor.
 It serves the following endpoints:

-- `/retrieve?query=...` - Retrieves top 10 results for the query, which match in the vector database.
+- `/retrieve?query=...` - Retrieves a concatenated string of top 5 results for the query, which match in the vector database.
 - `/rag?query=...` - Performs Retrieval Augmented Generation on the query and returns the generated text from the model.
 - `/agent?query=...` - Takes decisions based on the query and returns the response from the agent.
 - `/tts` - Takes text as input and returns the base64 audio string of the text, using the API provided by Sarvam.